 While not all of these tips will apply to every query or report, keeping them in mind as you build can help make sure you build efficiently:

-- Query Results - The number of records referenced in the report or query will certainly have an impact on efficiency and certain tables such as Ping and Message and Form Response are particularly large, often containing hundreds of thousands of rows.
+- Number of records: The number of records returned in the report or query will certainly impact the execution duration.
+Certain tables such as Source, Ping, Message, and Form Response are particularly large, often containing hundreds of thousands of rows.
 Any report or query referencing these tables will take longer to execute.

-- Additional tables: Generally, the more tables you join to in general, the slower the query or report will render.
+- Additional tables: Generally, the more tables you join to, the slower the query or report will render.

-- Formulas - Formulas are also computationally expensive and will take longer to resolve.
+- Formulas: Formulas are computationally expensive and will take longer to resolve.
 Do not use nested subqueries to make your formula easier to read.

-- Try changing your process - For example, if an Event query or report is timing out, you may be able to reduce the number of Event Templates you use or mad data when possible to a system field on the record rather than storing it on the Form Response table.
+- Try changing your process: For example, if an event query or report is timing out, you can reduce the number of event templates you use or move data when possible to a system field on the record rather than storing it on the form response table.